 The pharmaceuticals industry consists of drug manufacturers, biotechnology companies and the distribution and wholesale companies that handle the products produced.
 This industry is primarily focused on medicinal and veterinary chemical and biological compounds.
 Companies making related products, such as vitamins, other health supplements, or diagnostic substances, are also included.
 The majority of the revenues in the industry come from drug companies who make prescription, generic, and over-the-counter drugs for medical or veterinary use.
 Biotechnology companies differ from traditional drug companies in that their work consists of using biological knowledge to manipulate living cells, either from animal or plant sources.
 Biotechnology companies also focus on research to a greater extent than drug companies.

-Compared to other industries, the pharmaceuticals industry boasts a relatively high percent of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
+Compared to other industries, the pharmaceuticals industry boasts a relatively high percentage of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
 The next step is screening: testing the drug first on bacteria cultures and then on animals.
 Finally, clinical trials are performed where the drug is tested on humans.
 All that remains is the approval to produce the drug.

 The use of medicine or drugs dates back as far as the Medieval Ages where there are records of earlier peoples using herbs and other plants for their supposed healing properties.
 Some of these plants actually did have legitimate healing properties and are still used today.